oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 format per {{application-x-www-form-urlencoded}} with a character encoding of UTF-8 in the HTTP request content:

-"client_id":
-:    REQUIRED, if the client is not authenticating with the
-     authorization server as described in {{token-endpoint-client-authentication}}.

 "grant_type":
 :    REQUIRED.
 Identifier of the grant type the client uses with the particular token request.
 This specification defines the values `authorization_code`, `refresh_token`, and `client_credentials`.
 The grant type determines the further parameters required or supported by the token request.
 The details of those grant types are defined below.

+"client_id":
+:    OPTIONAL.
+The client identifier is needed when a form of client authentication that relies on the parameter is used, or the `grant_type` requires identification of public clients.

 Confidential clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.